google/WebFundamentals/src/content/en/fundamentals/security/encrypt-in-transit/redirect-http-to-https.markdown

 order: 5
 translation_priority: 0
 key-takeaways:
-  - "You need to put a canonical link in the head of your page to tell search engines https is the best way to get to your site."
+  - "You need to put a canonical link in the head of your page to tell search engines that HTTPS is the best way to get to your site."
 ---

 {% include shared/takeaway.liquid list=page.key-takeaways %}